freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1380.1

 The sounds are looking good I think.
 Create another new table called `actions`.
-It will have the chacters abilities.
 Give it a column named `action_id` that's a type of `SERIAL`, and make it the `PRIMARY KEY`.
-As a reminder, you can add a column right away by putting in the parenthesis of the command.
+Try to create the table and add the column with one command.

 #### HINTS